-Physical abuse may include hitting, kicking, nipping, shaking, biting, hair pulling, or otherwise causing physical harm to another person.
+Physical abuse may involve hitting, shaking, nipping, biting, hair pulling, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to another person.
 There may be many reasons why a child harms another and it is important to understand why they have engaged in such behaviour, including accidentally, before considering the action to take or sanctions to introduce.